ggonnella/fastsubtrees/docs/paper.md

 This allows for instance to identify uncommon values in some members of a taxon, which in turn can be used in a primer for new biological hypotheses.

-No Python package currently allows for a simple and efficient extraction of a subtree, including data associated with the subtree nodes.
+No package currently allows for a simple and efficient extraction of a subtree, including data associated with the subtree nodes.
 While software exists for visualizing data associated with phylogenetic or taxonomic subtrees, e.g. AnnoTree [@Mendler:2019] and Treehouse